 Onset of Action

-Peak effect: Reticulocytosis: 5-10 days; hemoglobin increases within 2-4 weeks
+Peak effect: Reticulocytosis: 5 to 10 days; hemoglobin increases within 2 to 4 weeks

 Use: Labeled Indications

 Iron-deficiency anemia: Prevention and treatment of iron-deficiency anemias

 Restless legs syndrome

 Data from a limited number of patients studied suggest that ferrous sulfate may be beneficial for improving symptoms of restless legs syndrome (RLS) in patients with low to low-normal serum ferritin (between 15 and 75 ng/mL) [Lee 2014], [Wang 2009].

 Based on the American Academy of Neurology guidelines for the treatment of RLS in adults, it is likely that ferrous sulfate in combination with vitamin C improves RLS symptoms in patients with serum ferritin 75 ng/mL or less [AAN [Winkelman 2016]].
 Based on guidelines from the International Restless Legs Syndrome Study Group, European Restless Legs Syndrome Study Group, and RLS Foundation, iron supplementation is recommended for RLS patients with low iron stores [Garcia-Borreguero 2016].

 Hypersensitivity to iron salts or any component of the formulation; hemochromatosis, hemolytic anemia